JPedro2/ImageClassificationWorkshop/README.md

 3. Make sure that Python3 is set and activate GPU

    Edit > Notebook Settings > Runtime type: Python 3

    Edit > Notebook Settings > Hardware Accelerator: GPU

-4. Run each cell sequentially 1 by 1 OR Run them all [Runtime > Run all]
+4. Run each cell sequentially 1by1 OR Run them all [Runtime > Run all]